 For those who plan or need to be onsite, employees can make an office reservation, along with a desk, directly through their workplace mobile or desktop app.
 With this type of tool, an employee can gain visibility into floors and seating density, while the employer controls and monitors the limited space availability.

-4. Hybrid approach: Rotation in one location, staggered in another.
+4. Hybrid office approach: Rotation in one location, staggered in another.

-And Voluntary in yet another.
-As suggested earlier, there is a minor staggered effect in most of these models, as some designated percentage of employees are simply required to come in due to the role or required equipment.
-The remaining large majority of the employees will follow the approaches outlined above.
+As suggested earlier, there is a minor staggered effect in most of these models, as some designated percentage of employees is simply required to come in due to the role or required equipment.
+The remaining large majority of employees will follow the approaches outlined above.
 However, employers are also evaluating these different models by location.

-In a hybrid approach, a geo-fenced and location-aware multi-site mobile app, can enforce the regional requirements, whether using rotating, staggered, or voluntary return approaches, while maintaining close personalized contact with very large number of remote employees, in each case.
+In a hybrid office approach, a geo-fenced and location-aware multi-site mobile app can enforce the regional requirements, whether using rotating, staggered, or voluntary return approaches.
+It also helps maintain close personalized contact with very large number of remote employees, in each case.

 Embrace the best model for your business

 To mitigate liability risks when bringing back employees to the workplace, companies should follow the guidance and recommendations issued by applicable government agencies and ensure they are implementing the guidelines in compliance with existing laws and regulations.
 At the same time, employees are looking for clearly defined in-office and work-from-home procedures and need up-to-date information relevant to their role and location.